| Understanding U-values in a Winter Garden | Glass House Architecture

 Keeping a winter garden conservatory warm in winter and cool in summer is an important consideration.
 And the U-value of the glass plays an important role.

-Thermal transmittance describes heat flow through a solid substance, and in building materials, this is defined by a property called the U-value.
 We all know that in an old conservatory that has stood for years, you are likely to feel freezing cold in winter, while in the height of summer, you feel as if you could cook an egg by cracking it on the floor.
 This is because the thermal transmittance, or U-value is high, and heat comes in through the glass in summer, and goes the other way just as quickly in winter.

 Clearly, then, understanding the U-value for the different types of glass you might choose for your new conservatory is an important consideration.
 Here, we look at U-values in a little more detail, and find out how some of the most popular windows stack up.